adrianhurt/play-api-rest-tester/README.md

 Within your browser, go to `http://localhost:8999/` and play with the API.

+To customize it and set your own prepared requests for your API calls, you only have to modify the `requests.coffee` file.

 And please, don't forget starring this project if you consider it has been useful for you.